The Marin History Museum Celebrates the Traditions of Innovation and Creativity of the People of Marin

 The Marin History Museum is dedicated to preserving the traditions of innovation and creativity that makes our home so special.
 Your membership helps us continue that mission and gives you great benefits.
 Please see our Membership Page for more information

-Visit our Events page for more detail on this enlightening history.
+Visit our Events page for more detail on this enlightening tour or our research facility.

 A women of historic firsts, Louise Boyd explored the globe.